open-orchestra/open-orchestra-docs/en/developer_guide/manage_assets.rst

 included in the bundles you are using.
 This file loads and parses configuration files to produce the Grunt configuration.

-As this file belongs to your application, you are totally free to code it the way you want.
-But to avoid waste of time, you can use the GruntConfigBuilder AMD module developped for Open Orchestra to load *Grunt* splitted configuration.
+The ``Grunfile.js`` file belongs to your application, so it's up to you to write it.
+But to avoid you a waste of time, you can use the GruntConfigBuilder AMD module developped for Open Orchestra to load *Grunt* splitted configuration.
 The file is packaged with the [open-orchestra-cms-bundle](https://github.com/open-orchestra/open-orchestra-cms-bundle) and located in the GruntTasks folder.
 The [Open Orchestra Back Office demo project](https://github.com/open-orchestra/open-orchestra)